madelinebriere/docker-tutorial/README.md

 > an open-source project that automates the deployment of software
 > applications inside containers by providing an additional layer
 > of abstraction and automation of OS-level virtualization on Linux.
 This is a fancy way of saying that Docker provides a sandbox type of environment for deployment of applications, in the form of a Docker _container_.
 A container can be standardized and shipped out to many different machines are once, requiring little or no set-up to organize once the Docker framework is laid out.
+Docker is used by a variety of companies to:
+* Increase developer productivity
+* Release software at a faster rate
+* Reduce the need for IT infrastructure
+* Speed up deployment

 ## Getting Started with Docker
 Let's first install Docker.
 Download an installer for [Mac](https://www.docker.com/products/docker-engine#/mac), [Linux](https://www.docker.com/products/docker-engine#/linux), or [Windows](https://www.docker.com/products/docker-engine#/windows).
 Once the installation is complete, make sure that Docker is installed on your command line by running the following command: